InRule/DevOpsServices/doc/UploadTo.md

 --- | ---
 |GitHub.**GitHubRepo**| This would be "InRule/ProjectCICD" in the example URI above, for owner/repository.
 |GitHub.**GitHubFolder**| This is the folder where the files will be uploaded.
 It would be "Tests" in the example URI.
 |GitHub.**GitHubProductName**| The local folder used as the temporary location for the rule application file before being sent to the irDistribution service.
-For the Azure deployment with CI/CD service, this location is overridden with the default TEMP location for the app service.
+For the Azure deployment with DevOps service, this location is overridden with the default TEMP location for the app service.
 |GitHub.**GitHubProductVersion**| The local folder used as the temporary location for saving the generated Java JAR file before upload to either GitHub or Box.com.
-For the Azure deployment with CI/CD service, this location is overridden with the default TEMP location for the app service.
+For the Azure deployment with DevOps service, this location is overridden with the default TEMP location for the app service.
 |GitHub.**GitHubToken**| Personal access tokens (PATs) are an alternative to using passwords for authentication to GitHub when using the GitHub API or the command line.
 Follow [these instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create the Personal Access Token.